chamodanethra/biometric_signature/README.md

 - **Parameters**:

 - `androidConfig`: An `AndroidConfig` object containing following properties:
-    - `useDeviceCredentials`: A bool to indicate whether Device Credentials' fallback support is needed for the compatible Android devices.
+    - `useDeviceCredentials`: A `bool` to indicate whether Device Credentials' fallback support is needed for the compatible Android devices.
-    - `signatureType`: An enum value of AndroidSignatureType.
+    - `signatureType`: An enum value of `AndroidSignatureType`.
 - `iosConfig`: An `IosConfig` object containing following properties:
-    - `useDeviceCredentials`: A bool to indicate whether Device Credentials' fallback support is needed.
+    - `useDeviceCredentials`: A `bool` to indicate whether Device Credentials' fallback support is needed.
-    - `signatureType`: An enum value of IOSSignatureType.
+    - `signatureType`: An enum value of `IOSSignatureType`.

 - **Returns**: `String` - The base64 encoded public key.

 - **Error Codes**:

-- `AUTH_FAILED`: Error generating public-private keys.
+- `AUTH_FAILED`: Error generating keys.
+- `CANCELLED`: Timed out waiting for 30_000 ms.

 ### `createSignature(SignatureOptions options)`